 Finance.
 The Finance Committee shall be chaired by the Treasurer and shall prepare and submit a budget for the coming fiscal year, including a detailed estimate of the current year’s income and expenses; shall monitor KCCNY’s finances at least once every four months; and shall receive and study any proposal for extraordinary expenditures and report its findings at the next meeting of the Board of Trustees.

 Membership.
-The Membership Committee shall respond to inquiries concerning membership and work with the Treasurer to enroll new members.
-The committee shall maintain an up-to-date mailing list of members to assure the timely dispatch of all KCCNY mailings
+The Membership Committee shall respond to inquiries concerning membership and work with the Treasurer and web committee to enroll new members.
+The committee shall maintain an up-to-date mailing list of members to assure the timely dispatch of all KCCNY mailings.

 Pool Sessions.
 The Pool Sessions Committee shall arrange and oversee all pool sessions, including collecting the appropriate fees and waivers from all participants.

 Publicity/Publications.
-The Publicity/Publications Committee shall be charged with the task of promoting the sport of whitewater paddling and the annual Whitewater Slalom Race.
+The Publicity/Publications Committee shall be charged with the task of promoting the sport of whitewater paddling.
 Publicity efforts shall include liaison with other whitewater clubs, AW and ACA, with whom an exchange of ideas and a continuing dialogue shall be advantageous to KCCNY and exposure to the general public.
-In addition, this committee shall coordinate, edit and publish the print editions of the KCCNY newsletters, publications and bulletins.
+In addition, this committee shall coordinate, edit and publish the KCCNY newsletters, publications and bulletins.

-Safety.
-The Safety Committee shall be responsible for the periodic review of KCCNY’s Safety Procedures and Standards and for making recommendations to the Board of Trustees regarding such procedures and standards.
-The committee shall also publicize and/or sponsor safety-related courses for the membership, shall make timely reports to the membership regarding safety matters, and shall submit reports regarding any accident related to a KCCNY- sponsored activity to the Board of Trustees.
+Risk Management:The Risk Management Committee shall be responsible for the periodic review of KCCNY’s Risk Management Procedures and Standards and for making recommendations to the Board of Trustees regarding such procedures and standards.
+The committee shall also publicize and/or sponsor safety-related courses for the membership, shall make timely reports to the membership regarding safety matters, and shall submit reports regarding any accident related to a KCCNY- sponsored activity to the Board of Trustees and shall make recommendations to the board about insurance.

 Training and Instruction.
 The Training and Instruction Committee is responsible for providing training opportunities in whitewater paddling, which may include formal instruction classes, on-river informal instruction during club trips, and instruction at pool sessions.
 The instruction emphasizes safety and shall conform to the ACA Training Guidelines or such other guidelines as the Board of Trustees shall determine from time to time.
-The Training and Instruction Committee encourages members to become certified instructors, and recommends sponsorship of club members for training certification courses in return for those members providing instruction for the club.
+The Training and Instruction Committee encourages members to become certified instructors and recommends sponsorship of club members for training certification courses in return for those members providing instruction for the club.

 Website.
 The Website Committee shall oversee the KCCNY website as authorized by the Board of Trustees.